browserengineering/book/book/invalidation.md

 Now that we have all three parts of the dirty flag done, you should be able to run your browser and test it on
-[this page](https://browser.engineering/invalidation.html).
+[this chapter's page](https://browser.engineering/invalidation.html).
 Even when you edit text or call `innerHTML`, you shouldn't see any assertion failures.
 Work incrementally and test often---it makes debugging easier.